revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-65. Suppose you are having a collection as "company" and you want to fetch the deatils of those employees whose are from "training" department based on their experience in the industry.
+65. Suppose you are having a collection as "company" and you want to fetch the details of those employees whose are from "training" department based on their experience in the industry.
 What query you will write to get what you want.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)